neuromodulation/py_neuromodulation/docs/source/usage.rst

 Nonlinear measres for dynamical systems (nolds)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**nolds** *eatures are estimates as a direct wrapper around the nolds toolbox: https://github.com/CSchoel/nolds.
+**nolds** features are estimates as a direct wrapper around the `nolds toolbox: <https://github.com/CSchoel/nolds>`_.
 Features can be estimated for raw data, or data being filtered in different frequency bands.
 The computations time for this feature modality is however very high.
 For real time applications it is currently not advised.

 .. code-block:: json